 “That was easier than I thought!”

 Ah, what else can you roast?
 Once you’ve got a roast chicken under your belt, you quickly realize that you have uncovered a whole repertoire of roasted dishes.
 From roasted vegetables and sheet pan suppers to holiday classics like prime rib and Thanksgiving turkey, there’s nothing you can’t do!

 It doesn’t take much to make something simple elevated, elegant, and as Ina knows, even romantic.

-Perhaps my second favorite thing to roast is a pork loin, and as part of my partnership series with Thrive Culinary Algae Oil, I am so excited to share with you another one of those you’ll-never-believe-how-easy-it-is dishes.
+Perhaps my second favorite thing to roast is a pork loin, and I am so excited to share with you another one of those you’ll-never-believe-how-easy-it-is dishes.
 Roast Pork Loin with Apple Chutney is a show stopper with bold flavors, but since the oven does most of the heavy lifting, it’s one of those impressive meals that you can make on a weeknight!

-A quick brush of Thrive Algae Oil and a zesty spice rub is all it takes to season the pork before it heads into the oven.
+A quick brush of oil and a zesty spice rub is all it takes to season the pork before it heads into the oven.
 And while it transforms, you can use the time to take the pork loin to the next level by making an apple chutney!

 This apple chutney gets its rosy hue from some fresh cranberries, which makes this festive enough for your holiday celebrations, and adds a zingy sweet and spicy kick, thanks to fresh ginger, apple cider vinegar, garlic, and a dash of cayenne pepper.
 I like to think of it as grown-up pork chops and applesauce!